While this may be your first time digging deeper into beard styles without a mustache, they have in fact been around for a really long time.

 If you maybe want to keep your staches then check out these mustache styles.

-Possible Reasons for Growing a Beard without the Mustache
+Possible Reasons for Growing a Beard with No Mustache

 When people see someone with a beard that has no mustache, the inevitable question that pops into their heads is “why.”